donmccaughey/librnd/README.md

 Alternate Generators
 --------------------
-When testing or debugging, it can be useful to have control over the pseudorandom numbers being generated.  `librnd` provides two alternate generators.
+When testing or debugging, it can be useful to have control over the pseudorandom numbers being generated.  `librnd` provides several alternate generators.

-### jrand48
+### jrand48 and mrand48

 The `jrand48()` function generates a 32 bit pseudorandom integer using generator state provided by the caller.
 The `rnd_alloc_jrand48()` function